uhs-robert/uhs-robert/README.md

 Founder of [UpHill Solutions](https://uphillsolutions.tech).
 I **enjoy solving puzzles**, **overcoming challenges**, and **making great software along the way**.

 For me, it's all about the **journey, not the destination**; I'm a hiker who just loves to climb.
 This is also how I like to run my business.
-Every problem is an exciting adventure, a new mountain to explore and enjoy.
-Helping my clients reach the top with me is what I do best.
+Every new problem is a mountain to explore and conquer.
+Helping my clients to reach the top is what I do best.

 If anything I've created has helped you, _please consider sponsoring_.
 > Your contribution could be the thing that keeps both my code and my kids running.